HyperCrowd/word-cluster-matrix/README.md

 We also see that by 2017, his usage of rare words increases significantly since 2015.

-Additional forernsics will reveal these clusters can help us identify what egregores Elon was influenced by.
+Additional forensics will reveal these clusters can help us identify what egregores Elon was influenced by.

 ## Usage